elwinmartin/design-patterns-for-humans/README.md

 echo $original->getCategory(); // Mountain Sheep

 // Clone and modify what is required
-$cloned = clone $original;
+$cloned = clone $original; // Note: this keyword is required even if a __clone method exists as they cannot be called directly
 $cloned->setName('Dolly');
 echo $cloned->getName(); // Dolly
 echo $cloned->getCategory(); // Mountain sheep
 ```

-Also you could use the magic method `__clone` to modify the cloning behavior.
+Also you could use the magic method `__clone` to modify the cloning behavior. *PHP's docs give an example; their use case is tracking the number of clones by incrementing a property while cloning.*

 **When to use?**

 When an object is required that is similar to existing object or when the creation would be expensive as compared to cloning.

+*Question: when is creation vs cloning expensive?
+Does memory usage from cloning depend on language?
+Is it expensive, instead, in time?*

 💍 Singleton
 ------------
 Real world example
 > There can only be one president of a country at a time.
-The same president has to be brought to action, whenever duty calls.
-President here is singleton.

 In plain words
 > Ensures that only one object of a particular class is ever created.